inesc-id/dclaims-news/README.md

     c.
 Click `Load unpacked extension`
     d.
 Navigate to and select src/hypercerts-web-extension/dist

 6. Use the extension!
-Visit the website `https://tecnico.ulisboa.pt/en/news` **Note:** Since you're probably running Hypercerts-core on your local machine, without https, we will have to turn a chrome safety feature off.
+Visit the website [`https://tecnico.ulisboa.pt/en/news`](https://tecnico.ulisboa.pt/en/news) **Note:** Since you're probably running Hypercerts-core on your local machine, without https, we will have to turn a chrome safety feature off.
             - Click the shield icon in the far right of the address bar.
             - In the pop-up window, click Load anyway or Load unsafe script (depending on your Chrome version).

 7. Open a news article and generate a claim about it!
 Then go back to the homepage and verify that the claims counter of that article has increased.
 You can then click the `view claims` button, and the claim you generated should appear.
+**Note:** There counter has a [bug](https://github.com/inesc-id/hypercerts/issues/7) which results in the count sometimes appearing as `0`, this can be resolved by reloading the page a few times.

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)